Last Updated: June 14th 2025

 Ainfluncer: Best Tagger Alternative

 Ainfluencer serves as a comprehensive influencer marketplace for brands seeking collaborations with influencers across diverse niches such as fashion, beauty, and music.
+That’s why it is considered one of the best Sprout Social influencer marketing alternatives.

-Advertisers can easily join Ainfluencer for free, create as many campaigns as they like, and search for influencers on a list of +2M creators who are active on Instagram and TikTok.
-The influencer discovery is done based on different filters including gender, location, category, number of followers, hashtags, and your budget.
+Advertisers can easily join Ainfluencer for free, create as many campaigns as they like, and search for influencers on a list of +5M creators who are active on Instagram, YouTube, and TikTok.

 Now finding the right influencer is easier than before as you can access a list of influencers who are aligned with your preferences.